-A cosy fireplace, colourful farmers' markets, a walk along a cool, windy beach – what does your ideal winter weekend look like?
+A cosy fire, colourful farmers' markets, a crisp ocean swim – what makes your ideal winter weekend?

 Curling up with a book or braving the conditions with an exhilarating run, chilly winter weekends are spent in a variety of ways.
 We asked a handful of be. magazine contributors to tell us how they spend theirs…